 In September 2020, Apple updated its popular Apple Watch lineup, introducing the new Apple Watch Series 6.
 The Apple Watch Series 6 replaced the Apple Watch Series 5 as the company's flagship wearable, which was announced in September in 2019.

-The Apple Watch Series 6 offers a number of compelling updates on last year's Series 5, offering a new S6 processor, a U1 ultra-wideband chip, and blood oxygen monitoring, for a price starting at $399.
+The Apple Watch Series 6 offers a number of compelling updates on last year's Series 5, offering a new S6 processor, a U1 ultra-wideband chip, and blood oxygen monitoring, for that started at $399.

-Although the Apple Watch Series 5 has now been discontinued by Apple, it continues to be available at many third-party resellers.
+Although the Apple Watch Series 5 and Series 6 have now been discontinued by Apple, they continue to be available at many third-party resellers.
 Perhaps you are wondering if it is worth upgrading from a Series 5 to a Series 6, or are considering if the lower-cost Series 5 is a worthy introduction to the Apple Watch instead of the Series 6.
 You may also be using an older Apple Watch, and are looking to upgrade, but cannot decide if you should buy the Series 5 or the Series 6.

 As these two models share many key features, including design, ECG functionality, and an always-on display, it may not be immediately obvious which model is better for you.
 Is it worth purchasing the slightly older model with fewer features to save money?
 Our guide helps you to answer the question of which of these two Apple Watch models is best for you.